-For certain devices, activation is required in order to add and use them in the PowerView4 (see section Adding a Device on page 54).
+For certain devices, activation is required in order to add and use them in the PowerView4.
+You can add activated devices to the device configuration of your PowerView4 in the Device Setup view (see section Adding a Device on page 56).

-If your PowerView4 HMI module is not activated for a specific device ex works, you may retrofit the device in certain cases by purchasing a software dongle from your MOTORTECH contact person (see section Customer Service Information on page 142).
-With this software dongle, you then activate the respective device in your PowerView4.
-After activation, you can add the device to the device configuration of your PowerView4.
+The PowerView4 HMI modules are activated differently ex works.
+In certain cases, you may retrofit additional devices by purchasing one or more software dongles from your MOTORTECH contact person (see Customer Service Information on page 144).
+With these software dongles, you then activate the respective devices in your PowerView4.
+After activation, you can add the devices to the device configuration of your PowerView4.

 Software dongles are tied to the respective PowerView4 via the serial number.
 For retrofitting your PowerView4 with a software dongle, you need to specify its serial number.
-You can find the serial number on the device label of your PowerView4 (see section Product Identification - Labeling on the Device on page 19) or display it in the PowerView4 in the Display Information view (see section Display on page 58).
+You can find the serial number on the device label of your PowerView4 (see section Product Identification - Labeling on the Device on page 19) or display it in the PowerView4 in the Display Information view (see section Display on page 60).